crownstone/website/business/06-asset-tracking.md

 {% include snippets/how-it-works-begin img="/images/asset-tracking/built-ins.png" img-alt="Crownstones" title="Crownstones" %}

-**Preconfigured** Crownstones with security keys and a **filter** that indicates what has to be tracked are distributed in a particular physical area to mark locations.
+Crownstones are configured with mesh **security keys** and a **filter** which defines which assets have to be tracked.

 {% include snippets/how-it-works-end %}

 {% include snippets/how-it-works-begin img="/images/asset-tracking/hub.png" img-alt="Crownstone hub" title="A Gateway" %}

-A **configured hub** obtains the encrypted data from the Crownstones.
-A configured **upstream** on the hub that defines where the data is to be sent.
+A hub is configured to obtain the encrypted the data from the Crownstones and to send this data **upstream** to the cloud.

 {% include snippets/how-it-works-end %}

 {% include snippets/how-works-container-end %}

 {% include snippets/slogan-begin %}

-Why to use BLE for asset tracking?
+Why Bluetooth LE for asset tracking?

 {% include snippets/slogan-end %}